FrancescoBonacina/flu-reduction-during-covid-19/README.md

       *Output*: `1_selected_variables.txt` with the list of the important predictors.
       *Computation time*: ~10 min.

   2) `2_hyperparameters_tuning_for_regression_tree.R`.
 The regression tree is implemented by using the *rpart* package.
-To control overfitting we play with tune two hyperparameters, *minbucket* and *cp*, which regularize the structure of the tree.
+To control overfitting we tune two hyperparameters, *minbucket* and *cp*, which regularize the structure of the tree.
 A cross-validation procedure is implemented in order to explore numerous combinations of the two parameters.

       *Output*: `2_results_CV.csv`, values tested for *minbucket* and *cp* are reported here.
 In addition, estimates of the mean and standard deviation of the prediction error and the mean number of tree subdivisions are given for each combination of hyperparameters.
       *Computation time*: ~ 6-8 hours.